nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 As a Human Resource (HR) manager of a large company, you may be in need of an efficient way of managing your company's carpooling initiative, the GME system is designed to do just that.
 GME provides you with a suite of tools to use in the management of employees looking to carpool to and from their office.
 Through the GME system, you can find employees based on their carpooling preferences and quickly group them with drivers.
 The system also maintains a database of both the passengers and the arranged carpooling groups, allowing you to easily access and manage the [pools](#6-glossary) of employees.

 ## 1.2 Navigating the User Guide
-For help with the setup of GME, refer to the [“Quick Start"](#2-quick-start-) section.
+For help with the setup of GME, you can refer to the [“Quick Start"](#2-quick-start-) section.

-For a full list and more information about GME's features and commands, use the [“Features”](#3-features-) section.
+For a full list and more information about GME's features and commands, you can refer to the [“Features”](#3-features-) section.

-For a quick overview of GME’s commands, refer to the [“Command Summary”](#5-command-summary-) section.
+For a quick overview of GME’s commands, you can refer to the [“Command Summary”](#5-command-summary-) section.

-Please note the following symbols used in the User Guide which may serve as points of interests:
+Please note the following symbols used in this User Guide which may serve as points of interests:

 * `command`: The grey highlight indicates commands that can be executed by GME.